 3in the field next to it.

 Click the button.
-This opens the SB Test/Debug perspective and starts the application in debugging mode.
+This opens the SB Test/Debug perspective and starts the module in debugging mode.

 In the Input Streams view, enter